 Eight hours of work later and the client’s survey was complete.
 Alberto left London at 5:30 pm, finally arriving home at 8:30 pm.
 This survey took one day onsite, another day processing the scan data and three more days to produce the Revit model.

-Achieve accurate results with our point cloud surveys and 3D laser surveys
+Get accurate results with our 3D laser and point cloud surveys

-Experienced surveyors will hone your laser or point cloud survey brief to ensure you get the information you need in the right format.Laser surveys
+Our highly experienced surveyors will conduct 3D laser or point cloud surveys to ensure you have all the spatial information and 3D modelling you need.Laser surveys